grreenkk/Blvck/README.md

 # Blvck
-Code and documents for Blvck, the frontend of a fashion website
+Code and documents for Blvck, the landing page of a fashion website